AnthonyTippy/Crestron-EDK-Superscripts/README.md

 5. Once completed, the script reports back total time for the script.
 Error log output file can be found in same directory as script under SuperScript ERROR LOG.txt

+# Firmware Upgrader
+FirmwareUpgrader.ps1 is a secondary script that uses much of the same functionality as the superscript to initialize firmware upgrades across many devices on an IP list.

+1. Download firmware file to be sent to devices to the same file location as script
+2. Rename the variable "$FW" with the file name to be sent [FW = (Join-Path $PSScriptRoot 'tsw-xx60_2.009.0122.001.puf')]
+3. Rename firmware file name [$fname = 'tsw-xx60_2.009.0122.00.puf']
+4. Run script!

 # More information about the crestron powershell module
 https://sdkcon78221.crestron.com/sdk/Crestron_EDK_SDK/Content/Topics/Modules/CrestronSession-Module.htm